rebeccacremona/AudioIDE/README.md

 See [Pode](https://pode.herokuapp.com/), https://github.com/toolness/pode, for inspiration.

 - In python, which scope (function/method, class, block, etc.).
 Repeated pressed read identifiers for additional enclosing scopes.
-Should follow the stackframe, but should also catch loops, conditionals, try/excepts, context managers, and any other mange flow-related blocks.
+Should follow the stackframe, but should also catch loops, conditionals, try/excepts, context managers, and any other flow-altering blocks.

 ### Language-specific screen reader pronounciation lists